VeriorPies/MineCloud/README.md

     - In `PuTTY Key Generator`, click "Save private key" to save your private key.
     - Your key pair is ready now!
 - Connect to your machine with WinSCP to edit the server files
-    - Before connecting, you will want to change the files owner first.
+    - Before connecting, you will want to change the files' owner first.
 To do so:
         - In the EC2 terminal launched in previous steps.
 Run `sudo su` to become root user, and run `chown -R ec2-user:ec2-user /opt/minecloud/server` to change the owner of the server files to our WinSCP login user.
         - This is a workaround for our current user permission setup.
 We will further address this in future releases.
     - In the EC2 terminal, run `sudo systemctl stop minecloud.service` to pause the MineCloud system service